3 min read

 by Gregor Gray

-When you go to university, you become an expert in your subject area but you also build on valuable skills that will help you in your professional career, and can make all the difference to your application when applying for jobs.
+When you go to university, you become an expert in your subject area, but you also build on valuable skills that will help you in your professional career.
+These skills can make all the difference to your application when applying for jobs.

 Below, we’ve listed just a few of the transferable skills from a university degree.